django/asgiref/docs/extensions.rst

   ``value`` is the header value.
 Header names must be lowercased.

 The ASGI server should then attempt to send a server push (or push promise) to the client.
-If the client accepts, the server should create a new connection to a new instance of the application and treat it as if the client had made a request.
+If the client supports server push, the server should create a new connection to a new instance of the application and treat it as if the client had made a request.

+The ASGI server should set the pseudo ``:authority`` header value to be the same value as the request that triggered the push promise.